KevinPike/PrintingJobs/README.markdown

 Purpose: For admin to create a 'job' with a job number and a file that can be downloaded by a user with the correct job information.

-#TODO:
+##TODO:
-Figure out how to serve uploaded files to user
+* Figure out how to serve uploaded files to user
+* Update structure of project to django standard